BabatundeOnabajo/Microsoft-Word-Task-Pane-Add-In-powered-by-IMDB-and-AWS/README.md

 ## Microsoft-Word-Task-Pane-Add-In-powered-by-IMDB-and-AWS

 # Introduction
 This is an add-in for Microsoft Word that utilises information from IMDB and is powered by Amazon Web Services (AWS).
 An add-in is code that extends the functionality of Microsoft Word, and other Office Applications such as Microsoft PowerPoint, in some way.
+The core functionality of the add-in is built using JavaScript (nodeJS) with the assistance of the Yeoman Generator.

 # Requirements
 In order to utilise this code, you will need to have the following: